yuchen-lei/llm4tg/README.md

 ## CETraS Algorithm
 Despite LLM4TG's efficiency, some transaction graphs are too large for tasks like classification that involve few-shot learning, which processes multiple graphs at once.
 To tackle this, we introduce CETraS, a method that condenses mid-sized transaction graphs while maintaining essential structures.
-The algorithm (see function **`sample_single_graph_repr_only`** within the file `llm4tg_repr.py`) is shown below:
+The algorithm (see **`sample_single_graph_repr_only`** within the file `llm4tg_repr.py`) is shown below:

 <div align="center">
   <img src="img/CETraS.png" alt="Framework Overview" width="35%">